Advanced Instructional Design Program

 - Adapt existing designs to alternative delivery methods.

-- Select techniques to use to design training for use in large group settings.
+- Select techniques to use to design learning for use in large group settings.

 - Develop bridging and transfer strategies to support on-the-job performance.